edreesw/pong-sdl/README.md

 Written in C++ using SDL 2 libraries

 # Project Setup:
- - Was set up on Visual Studio x64 platform
+ - Was initially set up on Visual Studio x64 platform, currently working on a partial rewrite.
  - linked to SDL2, SDL2_ttf, and SDL2_image libraries